saikumar1767/RenewableEnergyAnalytics/README.md

 ## Git CI/CD

 This project adheres to best practices by utilizing Git for version control and maintaining a structured commit history.
-A CI/CD pipeline using GitHub Actions or GitLab CI/CD is planned for automated testing and deployment, streamlining the process.
+A CI/CD pipeline using GitHub Actions is planned for automated testing and deployment, streamlining the process.

-## Contributing

-We welcome contributions to this project!
-You can fix the repository, make changes, and submit pull requests.
-Please ensure that your contributions adhere to the project's coding style and formatting guidelines.

 ## Resources